 Cassegrain Wines is the biggest vineyard we will be visiting on the North Coast Wine Trail.
 It is located on the Pacific Highway near Port Macquarie.
 The property has five hectares under vines at this location, with the four main varieties being Semillon, Verdelho, Chambourcin and Pinot Noir.
-The vineyard was established by the Cassegrain family in 1984, and has continued to enjoy award winning success under John Cassegrain.
+The vineyard was established by the Cassegrain family in 1984, and has continued to enjoy award-winning success under John Cassegrain.

 The Cassegrain phrase “Australian wine, French tradition” refers to John Cassegrain’s French family heritage of winemaking which goes back to 1645 in the Loire Valley.
-The family has used this heritage to produce a wide range of Premium, Reserve and Limit Release wines which are available for tasting at the cellar door.
+The family has used this heritage to produce a wide range of Premium, Reserve, and Limit Release wines which are available for tasting at the cellar door.

 The French heritage is also reflected in the vineyard restaurant “Ca Marche,” which serves a blend of Modern Australian cuisine with French influences.
-The head Chef of Ca Marche, is Lisa Ryan whom I met at “Cooking with Company.”
+The head Chef of Ca Marche is Lisa Ryan whom I met at “Cooking with Company.”
 She mentioned her Profiteroles with Grand Marnier had been a very popular inclusion on the restaurant menu.
 I am disappointed to say I didn’t make it in for lunch on this occasion, but I will make a point of returning, as the restaurant has always been a favourite.
 Lunch is served daily from 10.00 – 3.00pm and dinner Friday 6.00 – 9.00pm.

 The wine tasting is literally in the cellar, past the large stainless steel vats and beautiful oak wine barrels.
 We wander through reading the handwritten names on the barrels.
-It is a mixture of modern verses tradition, and a nice reminder that we are in a working vineyard, and viewing the next vintage of wine, in the making.
+It is a mixture of modern versus tradition, and a nice reminder that we are in a working vineyard, and viewing the next vintage of wine, in the making.

 Once inside the cellar I am immediately drawn to all the local produce on offer.
 There is a huge range of tapenades, condiments and deli items all ready for a picnic in the vineyard.
-We approach the bar I notice they are also put together their own picnic hampers for visitor.
+We approach the bar I notice they also put together their own picnic hampers for visitors.
 We have certainly come to the right place to relax and spend a few leisurely hours enjoy a few of the nicer things in life.

 Our tasting begins with the range of white wines.
 I sampled the Cassegrain 2009 Semillon and found it a little too citrus, crisp and sharp for my taste.
 I was surprised as I had been enjoying the Cassegrain Semillon at home.